jmhessel/ImageIntro/DHRX.md

     - [Microsoft Azure, with web demo](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/)
   - Discussion: given the experience today, do you see any applications of computer vision to your own work?
     - Pixel-level studies versus concept level studies?
 Key question: what level of abstraction is appropriate for your work?
-    - For pixel-level: my recommendation is to look for
+    - For pixel-level: my recommendation is to look for "segmentation"; "keypoint detection"; color-based methods
-        - "segmentation"
-	- "keypoint detection"
-	- color-based methods
     - For concept-level: my recommendation is to use neural networks.
     - Large variety of tasks.
   - If time: diving deeper into convolutional neural networks

-During different parts
+Coding instructions

-## Part 1: Images as data
+## Part 1: Replicating Neural Neighbors

 - Check ["Neural Neighbors: Capturing Image Similarity"](http://dhlab.yale.edu/projects/neural_neighbors.html)
 - Download and unzip the files listed on the github page (5K coco images, 5K british library images)